 Read my full Instant Pot Duo Nova Review.

-(Also, don’t include this with the Instant Pot Nova Plus, which is an older Costco model and has different buttons and requirements.
-I talk more about that one below)
+(Also, don’t include this with the Instant Pot Nova Plus, which is a discontinued Costco model and has different buttons and requirements.)

 Instant Pot Duo Gourmet